jaspector

 Building permits must be obtained before beginning construction or excavation.
 The county separately posts sign, driveway, meter base, pool, land disturbing, floodplain, and mobile home permit materials.

-Typical processing time is Inspections are scheduled for the business day after being called in.
+Building permit processing times in unincorporated Gilmer County, GA typically run Inspections are scheduled for the business day after being called in.
 No countywide permit issuance turnaround estimate was posted..
+Timelines can vary based on project complexity and current department workload.